 To meet regulatory requirements and voluntarily reduce emissions, we've adopted a number of innovative technologies to better detect emissions and prevent leaks or loss.
-Some of these technologies include continuous methane emission sensors, pneumatic retrofits, a comprehensive leak detection and repair (LDAR) program with FLIR cameras and our WellTender mobile app.
+Some of these technologies include continuous methane emission sensors, pneumatic retrofits, aerial methane detection, a comprehensive leak detection and repair (LDAR) program with OGI cameras and our WellTender mobile app.